-Enhertu (fam-trastuzumab deruxtecan-nxki) is a prescription drug that’s used to treat certain kinds of cancer.
+Enhertu (fam-trastuzumab deruxtecan-nxki) is a prescription drug that’s used to treat certain cancers, such as breast cancer.
 Enhertu can cause side effects that range from mild to serious.
-Examples include: hair loss, nausea, and vomiting.
+Examples include hair loss, nausea, and vomiting.

 The active ingredient in Enhertu is fam-trastuzumab deruxtecan-nxki.
 (An active ingredient is what makes a drug work.)
 Enhertu is a biologic drug, which means the drug is made from parts of living organisms.